BrunoQuaresma/blog/content/blog/quick-introduction-to-jwt-using-javascript/index.md

 }
 ```

-*Sending a request to get some private data*
+*SPA - Sending a request to get some private data*

 ```javascript
 import axios from 'axios'